helcat/pie/README.md

 # <span style='color:CornflowerBlue'>PIE (Pixel Image Encoding)</span>
 PIE is a file encoding and encryption library for java 8+ (encryption is optional).
 PIE's purpose is to encode a file or plain text in to an image, then decode back again when required.
-When encoding the file, its size should remain the same, however this depends on the options used to when encoding.
+When encoding the file, its size should remain the same however, depends on the options used to when encoding.

 The PIE library is lightweight and does not have any dependencies.
 This should make it easier to integrate into almost any application.
-To make sure there is no confusion and for compatibility all methods in the library are prefixed with `"Pie_"`.
+To make sure there is no confusion and for compatibility all classes in the library are prefixed with `"Pie_"`.
 Although written in Java libraries for other languages will be available in the future.

 #### <span style='color:MediumSeaGreen'>Image modulation</span>
-In order to stop security applications and systems from detecting what was encoded by calculating a hash or interrogating the image.
 Every image produced has modulation.
-Which means Every image is completely different.
-No matter the content, how large / small the image is or how many parts there are.
+Which means Every image is completely different even if it's the same content being encoded.
-This is not a part of the encryption, it's a standalone feature to protect the image generation.
+Note this is not a part of any encryption process.

 #### <span style='color:MediumSeaGreen'>Practical applications</span>
 Would include but not limited to
-* Chat servers (Passing encoded images (text to image and back again) from one client to another).
+* Chat servers .
+Ideally to pass a text encoded image from one client to another.
+  * Process :  Text "Hello World" -> encode -> send to client -> decode -> view.
+Any one observing will only see an image nothing else.
 * Hiding files or text in plain sight.
+  * Process : Document -> encode -> store for later.
+Any sensitive files can be stored.
+If stolen or hacked the files will be locked.
 * Storing images or other files on a cloud server.
+  * Process : Image -> encode -> Upload.
+Store any encoded file online and never worry about intrusions even if someone gets your password.
-* Passing information across to any server, network or computer system to bypass security and middle men.
+* Passing information across to any server, network or computer system.
-* Stop AI models from using your images or other files for training.
+  * Process : Sensitive Text / File / Command -> encode / encrypt -> send.
+Any one observing will only see an image nothing else.
 * and many more....

-When the file or text is encoded the end result is just an image.
+When the file or text is encoded the end result is just a plain "png" image.
 Any inspection of the file will pass as an image and unless the security denies images will pass through.
 When the file is decoded the file or text will be intact.
 Even the metadata of the file is restored.
-Any file can be encoded for example but not limited to Images, Movies, Documents, already compressed files including zip, Exe or Application files and even already encrypted files.
+Any file can be encoded for example but not limited to Images, Movies, Documents, Zips, Exe, Application and even already encrypted files.

+#### <span style='color:MediumSeaGreen'>Known Limitations</span>
+* Can be a little slow depending on the device used to encode and or encrypt large files over 600mb.
+* Splitting files, each file is split to 200mb.
+Can be overridden using "Pie_Encode_Max_MB" but make sure you have enough memory.
+* Splitting files, the number of files that can be produced is 30.
+Which is about 6gb.
+* When using urls to download files. if the "getContentLengthLong" is not available the file will not be downloaded.
+In this case download the file yourself and use the inputstream and size method.

+These limitations can be sorted out by adding dependencies and if you have the source code.

 ## <span style='color:CornflowerBlue'>Encoding - Getting started</span>
 Create a configuration file first.
 This will store all the defaults and options for the encoding.
 A lot of the options have already been defaulted but can be overridden.